-Choose a sweet and whole pumpkin and cut into pieces It is important that they are the same.
+Choose a sweet and whole pumpkin and cut it into pieces It is important that they are the same.

 Make a brine: mix salt and spices in filtered water.
 Pour the pieces of fruit put in the bowl with garlic and herbs.

 Cover the top with a cloth and tie it.
-Make sure that there is always brine, top up the water if necessary.
+Make sure that there is always brine, and top up the water if necessary.
 After 3-4 days, carbon dioxide bubbles will appear and an aroma will appear.
 Move the pumpkin to a cold place so that it does not sour.

 #3.
 Fermented bell pepper stuffed with vegetables.
 Healthy and delicious recipes for fermenting vegetables.